RESCHEDULED! 21st Century Energy Transition Symposium 2020 has been scheduled for May 4-5, 2021

 2020-2021 energy-related webinars

-The four Collaboratory entities (University of Colorado Boulder, Colorado School of Mines, Colorado State University, National Renewable Energy Lab) will be hosting multi-disciplinary energy-related webinars over the course of 2020-2021.
-Our goal will be to continue serving our state, country and world by offering non-partisan, timely, thoughtful, educational, research/data based, and balanced webinars focused on specific topics.
-Webinars will include discussion around energy transition of electric vehicles, utilities, traditional energy sources, renewable natural gas, policy, regulations, renewable energy, and other focused topics.
+The four Collaboratory entities (University of Colorado Boulder, Colorado School of Mines, Colorado State University, National Renewable Energy Lab) have been hosting multi-disciplinary energy-related webinars over the course of 2020-2021.
+Our goal is to continue serving our state, country and world by offering non-partisan, timely, thoughtful, educational, research/data based, and balanced webinars focused on specific topics.
+Webinars have include discussion around energy transition of electric vehicles, utilities, traditional energy sources, renewable natural gas, policy, regulations, renewable energy, the power of collaboration, diversity/equity/inclusion in the clean energy workforce, and other focused topics.

-Our first webinar will be mid-May 2020 followed by 12-14 others.
-These will all lead up to the May 4-5, 2021 energy transition symposium.
+Our first webinar was held in May 2020 followed by 25+ others.
+These webinars all lead up to the May 4-5, 2021 energy transition symposium.
 An excellent line-up of panelists and moderators will be posted as they come on line.
-We will post the webinar schedule in the coming weeks.
+Go to https://cercsymposium.org/

 Cost: free webinars, registration required